25 Resources to Help New Managers be Successful in 2021

 This book is for managers who want to take their team to the next level.
 It acts as a manual for anyone who strives for creativity and innovation.

 Creativity Inc gives you an all-access trip into the heart of Pixar Animation.
-You will learn about all of the company's processes, including their meetings, postmortems, and ‘Braintrust’ sessions.
+You will learn about all of their processes, including meetings, postmortems, and 'Braintrust' sessions.